Glass vs. Acrylic Aquariums

 Acrylic Aquariums Scratch Easily

-At the end of the day, acrylic is a type of plastic.
-Take as many precautions as you want using so-called, “acrylic friendly” scrapers and scrubbers, but all it takes is one mishap and you’ll have scratches all over.
-Glass aquariums can scratch as well, but they have a much higher resistance.
+Acrylic is a type of plastic, and regardless of the “acrylic-friendly” scrubbers you use, all it takes is one mishap to have scratches all over.
+Glass aquariums can scratch, but they have a much higher resistance.

 Acrylic Aquariums Are Prone to Fabrication Flaws

-When welding the joints of an acrylic tank, even the slightest oversight can lead to air bubbles in one of the joints, compromising the integrity of the entire tank.
+When welding the joints of an acrylic tank, even the slightest oversight can lead to air bubbles, comprising the integrity of the whole tank.

-When an acrylic aquarium starts to break down because of UV light, either from the sun or aquarium lights, it will turn yellow, become brittle, and can even crack and fail.
+Continuous UV light from the sun or aquarium lights can also become brittle, crack, and fail.
 The more UV lights you have on your tank, or the closer it is to a window, the more accelerated this process will be.

 Acrylic Aquariums Have Porous Material

-Many people don’t consider acrylic to be a porous material because containers that hold water are made of it, right?
-This is true, but although water does not visibly pass through acrylic, it is still absorbed by it and slowly leaches out the other side.
+Many people don’t consider acrylic a porous material because there are acrylic water containers.
+But even though water doesn’t visibly pass through acrylic, it is still absorbed and slowly leaches out the other side.

-What that also means is the various chemicals and bacteria found in the tank or the outside air, may deteriorate the acrylic as well as fester at the microscopic level.
+The chemicals and bacteria in the tank or the outside air may deteriorate the acrylic and fester at the microscopic level.

-Think about a plastic container that has sat outside for years.
-UV light has taken its toll, and the chemical elements are impregnated in the material, changing its composition forever.
-A pane of glass, however, can endure the elements for generations.
-After a good cleaning, it will come back to nearly its original condition.
+Like a plastic container that’s sat outside for years… UV light takes its toll, and the chemical elements are impregnated in the material, changing its composition forever.
+Meanwhile, a glass pane can endure the elements for generations and come back to nearly its original condition after a good cleaning.

-Clarity can vary significantly depending on the grade and brand used by the manufacturer, so it’s important to know the exact clarity you’re getting.
+First off, acrylic clarity can vary a lot depending on the grade and brand used by the manufacturer.

-Second, because acrylic panels are so flexible, the acrylic can bow significantly in the middle, which creates visible distortions.
-Larger acrylic aquariums have to be made of very thick and expensive panels to prevent this.
-Oftentimes acrylic this thick is prone to impurities, making it less clear.
+Second, acrylic panels are flexible and can bow in the middle, creating visible distortions.
+Large acrylic fish tanks require thick, expensive panels to prevent this.
+Even so, acrylic this thick is often prone to impurities, making it less clear.

-The third reason is the general quality of the fabrication.
-Because the strength of an acrylic aquarium relies heavily on the weld rather than the rigidity of the panel, a great deal of the strength and potential distortion is placed on the weld.
-This makes human error a much more significant factor.
+Third, the strength of an acrylic aquarium relies heavily on the weld rather than the panel’s rigidity.
+Much of the strength and potential distortion is placed on the weld, making human error a more significant factor.

-Glass aquariums, on the other hand, are very rigid and come from the factory perfectly flat with extremely tight manufacturing tolerances.
+Glass aquariums, on the other hand, are very rigid and come from the factory perfectly flat with tight manufacturing tolerances.
+We also offer a low-iron, Ultra-clear glass option to improve the optical clarity of the fish tank.

 Take a Look Around Our Shop!